-The briefs for all the short experiences are detailed on page 69 at the end of the handbook and explain the purpose, what the trainees have learned prior to placement, what they need to do and how schools and mentors can support them effectively.
+The brief for the shorter experiences are detailed on page 62 at the end of the handbook and explains the purpose, what the trainees have learned prior to placement, what they need to do and how schools and mentors can support them effectively in these very focused placements.

-Assessed Blocks: Preparation week Before an assessed placement block in a new school, trainees will spend a whole week in school to build familiarity with the school, the class they are working with, staff and children.
+Assessed Blocks: Preparation Days

+Before an assessed placement block in a new school, trainees will spend one whole week in school to build familiarity with the school, the class they are working with, staff and children.

-This preparation time allow trainees to find out which topics they might be teaching and contextualise the placement.
+This preparation time allow trainees to find out which topics they will be teaching and contextualise the placement.
 This time also allows closer coherence between centre and school training.
 The week-by-week breakdown gives an explicit overview of these days.